atgreen/red-light-green-light/README.md

     { "result": "FAIL", "id": "CVE-2014-4043" }

 Each JSON field string must match the corresponding string in the test result object exactly.
-There are two special forms of strings values.
+There are two special forms of string values.
 Strings starting with "^" are interpreted as regular expressions, and strings of the form "NUMBER..NUMBER" are interpreted as a numeric range.